The ‘rock of Ares’ (God of war) near the Acropolis is where Paul preached during his visit in Athens before heading to Corinth.

 This was St Paul's arrival and departure port on the way to Ephesus, where remnants of a 4th-cent.
 AD basilica are still visible.

-One of the biggest rivals of Athens, Corinth was completely destroyed by the Romans.
-It houses one of the oldest Greek temples, as well as a beautiful museum, and is the city that St. Paul visited and wrote some of his famous epistles to.
-We will also see ‘Erastus inscription’, related to one of the people mentioned in the Epistles.
+Corinth was once completely destroyed by the Roman invaders but now houses one of the oldest Greek temples, as well as a beautiful museum.
+This is the city that St. Paul visited and wrote some of his famous epistles to.
+We will also see the ‘Erastus inscription’, related to a person mentioned by Paul.

 This modest church will give us the chance to admire some beautiful new mosaics depicting Paul’s life.